Target Controllability Scores for Actuation-Constrained Network Intervention: Target Controllability Score

-The logarithm in $f_T(p)$ improves numerical stability, since $\det W(p,T)$---the product of the eigenvalues of $W(p,T)$---can approach zero when several eigenvalues are extremely small.
+The logarithm in $f_T(p)$ improves numerical stability, since $\det W(p,T)$---the product of the eigenvalues of $W(p,T)$---can become numerically close to zero when several eigenvalues are extremely small.
 The negative sign allows both $f_T(p)$ and $g_T(p)$ to be formulated as minimization problems in a unified way.

-Note that $p\in X_T$ implies that system \eqref{eq:lti_virtual3} is output controllable on $[0,T]$, as mentioned in Section \ref{Sec_output_con}.
-Moreover, $p \in \Delta_m$ represents the relative importance assigned to each target node.
+Since the intersection $X_T \cap \Delta_m$ is not closed in general, as demonstrated in \cite[Section~III-A]{sato2022controllability}, the existence of an optimal solution to problem \eqref{prob:unstable} is not immediate.
+Nevertheless, it can be established as follows: Define the sublevel set